ADA (American Dental Association) Logo PNG

 During this period, the organization standardized dental services and supported scientific research.
 The minimalistic design emphasized a serious approach and a desire for development.

 The American Dental Association (ADA) logo is made in a short style using calligraphic symbols.
-The design is based on an oval frame, with the letters “a” and “d” at the top and bottom inside and the letter “D” in the center.
+The design features an oval frame, with the letters “A” and “D” positioned at the top and bottom, respectively, and the letter “D” centered.
 Its elongated lines and font style tie the composition together.

 The logo reflects ADA’s core values: professionalism and unity.
 The font and shape symbolize attention to detail and a high level of competence and are associated with the qualifications of the organization’s specialists.